KeyboardKit/KeyboardKit/README.md

 KeyboardKit helps you create custom keyboard extensions for `iOS` and `ipadOS`.

-KeyboardKit provides you with a rich set of `tools` and `actions`, `haptic` and `audio` feedback, `input sets`, `layouts` etc. and lets you create keyboards with `characters`, `numbers`, `symbols`, `emojis`, `images` or entirely custom logic.
+KeyboardKit provides you with a rich set of `tools` and `actions`, `haptic` and `audio` feedback, `input sets`, `keyboard layouts`, `autocomplete` etc. and It you create keyboards with `characters`, `numbers`, `symbols`, `emojis`, `images` or entirely custom keyboards that make use of the vast extensions to the native framework.

-You can create native looking keyboards like the example below, or completely custom ones:
+The end result can look something like this, or entirely different:

 <p align="center">
     <img src ="Resources/Demo.gif" width="300" />
 </p>

 If you're new to iOS keyboard extensions, [this great guide][Guide] can help you get started.
-You can also have a look at the demo apps for examples on how to use this library.
+You can also have a look at the demo apps for inspiration.

 ## Installation